Mushebeq/deemix/FEATURES.md

 - Add/Remove from favorites
 - Move the download formats from the popup to the context menu

+### App localization
+Still need to find a working setup, possible solutions:
+- Translations all in the frontend using js (usefull to have the UI ready to use in other ports of the app)
+- Translating the static strings on the server and the dynamic strings in the js (can be challenging finding a standard scheme that works on the backend and the frontend)

 # Not Approved Features
 ### Stream the track instead of just playing the preview
 This app is not an alternative client for deezer.
 It's a music downloader.